 Yes.
 Freelancing is legal in Austria, but the correct setup depends on the type of work.
 Some services are "trades" under Austrian trade law and require a trade registration.
 Other independent activities, such as some authors, lecturers, artists, consultants, psychotherapists, or similar professionals, may be treated as new self-employed activities where no trade licence is required.

 If you are an Austrian, EU, EEA, or Swiss citizen with the right to reside and work, the main questions are business registration, tax registration, social insurance, and any profession-specific licensing.
-The official Austrian self-employment portal is the best starting point for checking which route applies.
+The official oesterreich.gv.at self-employment portal, Austria's government information site, is the best starting point for checking which route applies.

 If you are a third-country national, immigration status matters.
-Austrian trade registration rules require the right citizenship or residence basis, and the Austrian migration platform explains residence options such as the Red-White-Red Card, self-employed key worker route, start-up founder route, and Red-White-Red Card plus.
+Austrian trade registration rules require the right citizenship or residence basis, and the Austrian government migration platform explains residence options such as the Red-White-Red Card, a points-based residence and work permit; the self-employed key worker route; the start-up founder route; and the Red-White-Red Card plus, a residence title with broader labour-market access after meeting conditions.
 Austria does not offer a simple dedicated digital nomad visa for non-EU freelancers, so get immigration advice before assuming you can work remotely from Austria on a visitor stay.

 Sole proprietor with trade registration (common for many freelancers).
 If your activity is a trade, you register it with the competent business authority.
-Once registered, the trade is entered in Austria's trade information system, and you can operate as an individual business.
+Once registered, the trade is entered in GISA, Austria's official trade information system, and you can operate as an individual business.
 This is often the practical starting point for developers, designers, marketers, consultants, and other solo service providers when their activity falls under trade law.
+Registration can also trigger WKO membership and SVS administration, so the setup should be planned together with tax registration and bookkeeping rather than treated as a one-off permit.

 New self-employed (for activities without a trade licence).
 Austria uses the term "new self-employed" for people earning taxable income from operational self-employment but who do not need a trade licence.
-USP gives examples such as authors, public speakers, and psychotherapists.
+The Business Service Portal (USP), Austria's official business portal, gives examples such as authors, public speakers, and psychotherapists.
 These people usually work on the basis of a contract for work and are not personally dependent like employees.
+The absence of a trade licence does not remove FinanzOnline, income-tax, VAT, SVS threshold, and record-keeping work.

 Company (useful once risk or scale increases).
 A limited liability company can make sense if you are hiring staff, sharing ownership, building a product business, taking larger commercial risk, or selling to enterprise clients that require a company counterparty.
 The tradeoff is more admin, accounting, company governance, setup cost, and tax complexity.